Published on March 13, 2026

 Where Phase 4 and RWE genuinely converge

-There are areas where Phase 4 methodology and RWE approaches connect in meaningful ways.
-These are deliberate design choices that draw on real-world data to address specific constraints, not evidence that the distinction between trials and observation has dissolved.
+Most of those study types sit clearly on one side of the interventional/observational line.
+There is a small category of design approaches where Phase 4 methodology and real-world data genuinely meet.
+These are deliberate, well-defined choices that draw on real-world data to address specific constraints, not evidence that the distinction between trials and observation has blurred.

 Technology: same appearance, different requirements